rwickman/GrantFinder/docs/UserStories.md

   - Status: Not Started

-- Us View results page
+- US View results page
-Description: User will be able to view the results of their search.
+  - Description: User will be able to view the results of their search.
 The results page will have the title of all related NIH grants accompanied by their respective Cosine value.
-Estimate: 4.0
+  - Estimate: 4.0
-Priority: 30
+  - Priority: 30
-Status: Not Started
+  - Status: Not Started

 -US Get relevant information about related grants
   - Description: User will be able view Title, Release Date, Expired Date, Document Number, Document Type, Activity Code, Clinical Trials and URL from the information page.